 Editor’s Note: Per the authors of 20/1440r7, the name of the EMLMR mode is TBD.

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Support subfield of the TBD Capabilities element, which indicates MLD level capabilities, to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.
+An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Support subfield of the Common Info field of the Basic variant Multi-Link element, which indicates MLD level capabilities, to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.

 Straw Poll: Do you support to incorporate the proposed draft text in document 11-21/xxxxr0 to the next versioin of TGbe Draft?